Krylov Complexity of Supersymmetric SYK Models: Introduction

 The remainder of this paper is organized as follows.
 In Section \ref{sec:review_susy_syk}, supersymmetric SYK models are reviewed, focusing on $\mathcal{N}=2$ and its symmetries.
 Section \ref{sec:review_krylov} reviews Krylov complexity, including the Lanczos algorithm.
-In Section \ref{sec:numerical_results}, numerical results are presented for the Krylov dimension, Lanczos sequence, and Krylov complexity and entropy for the different deformations and several initial operators.
+In Section \ref{sec:numerical_results}, numerical results are presented for the Krylov dimension, Lanczos sequence, and Krylov complexity and entropy for the different deformations and symmetry sectors.
 Section \ref{sec:conclusion} concludes with a discussion of findings and suggestions for future work.